As long as you haven’t disturbed termites too much during your discovery.

-DO NOT waste bait by adding it to timbers that do not contain live termites.
-The colony is killed only if workers take enough of the bait back to the nest.
-And they will only take it if they can harvest it, undisturbed, from inside the damaged timber you have found.
+A termite colony is only killed if workers take enough of the termite bait back to the nest.
+And termites will only take termite bait if they can harvest it, undisturbed, from inside the damaged timber.

-If you have found termites in timbers such as the window/door frames, skirting boards inside, or in studs, posts, roof and foundation timbers of any structure, you need to make a small hole into the timber, actually see live termites then affix the bait over the hole in the timber.
+If you have found termite damage in timbers such as the window/door frames, skirting boards inside, or in studs, posts, roof and foundation timbers of any structure, you need to know if there are live termites.

 As one technician explained it: “If termites are harvesting the bait for a few weeks, they are definitely taking it back to their nest; if you use dust or foam and there are no termites in the affected area after a couple of days, it could be they have abandoned the workings because you made it too dusty or too wet or the chemical was too strong.”

 There can be another reason (which also applies for the feeding procedure): if anyone does weeding or landscaping or in some other way accidentally severs the underground connection tunnel back to the termite nest—there won’t be any termites visible in the galleries, but it’s not because the nest is dead.